pkramme/btsoot/README.md

 - Slow disk speed
 - Many little files, which slow down the CRC algorithm

-The table might get you an impression of speed.
+The table below might get you an impression of speed.

 |  COMMIT  | Data   |  Time             |
 | -------- | :----- | :---------------- |